pynufft/pynufft/README.md

 ### Acknowledgements

 PyNUFFT was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK) and Ministry of Education, Taiwan.
+I am grateful for valuable comments from many experts.

-I gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for developing the GPU code.
+I acknowledge the NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for developing the GPU code.
 Thanks to the authors of Michigan Image
 Reconstruction Toolbox (MIRT) for releasing the original min-max interpolator code.
 However, errors in PyNUFFT are not related to MIRT and please contact me at jyhmiinlin@gmail.com or open an issue.